6 ways Pittsburgh kids can tour around town like a tourist

 A riverboat tour is easily one of the most pleasant ways to see the city.
 Where there used to be railyards and the backs of factories, there are now lush, green riverfront parks, bike trails busy with families, and newly-built marinas packed with pleasure boats.
 The Gateway Clipper Fleet lets you take it all in at the languorous pace and comfort of a 19th-century riverboat.

-Most of the sightseeing, lunch and dinner cruises on the Majestic, the Princess or the rest of the six-ship fleet are kid friendly.
+Most of the sightseeing, lunch and dinner cruises on the Majestic, the Princess or the rest of the six-ship fleet are kid-friendly.
 But there are a quite a few that are specifically for kids, like the 2-hour Princess Cruise, an Under the Sea Cruise, and a Star Wars-themed Galactic Battle Cruise, with its own Chewbacca and Darth Vader.
 Older kids might be more inclined to appreciate the daily 1-hour sightseeing cruises.

 Though the 100-year-old cable cars moving up and down the side of Mt.
 Washington may seem like the world’s slowest rollercoaster to kids raised on Kennywood Park, taking a ride on the incline is still a big deal.
 At the bottom, there’s Station Square and its dancing fountains, shops and restaurants.
 Then at the top, there’s a terrific ice cream shop (DeFiore’s Ice Cream Delite) and bakery (Grandview Bakery) with freshly made cookies, donuts, and pastries.
 In between is the best urban vista in America.

 If you want to see Pittsburgh up close, this is a good way to do it.
 Molly’s Trolleys ferries families around in the 1920s, vintage-styled trolleys.
-The two-hour “All About The Burgh: The Culture to Ketchup Tour” hits all the hot spots, and the guides give a pretty good description of just what exactly you’re viewing.
+The 90-minute “All About The Burgh: The Culture to Ketchup Tour” hits all the hot spots, and the guides give a pretty good description of just what exactly you’re viewing.
 Kids love investigating new neighborhoods, and the behind-the-scenes peek at the workings of the historic Duquesne Incline adds to the thrill of the included ride.